Eastwick (TV series)

-Eastwick is an American fantasy comedy-drama television series based on John Updike's 1984 novel The Witches of Eastwick which aired on ABC from September 23 until December 30, 2009.
+Eastwick is an American fantasy comedy-drama television series based on John Updike's 1984 novel The Witches of Eastwick which aired on ABC from September 23, 2009 until February 14, 2010.
 The series was developed by Maggie Friedman, and starred Paul Gross as the infamous Darryl Van Horne, alongside Jaime Ray Newman, Lindsay Price, and Rebecca Romijn as the eponymous witches.

 Plot

 Joanna Frankel, Katherine Gardener, and Roxanne Torcoletti were three dissatisfied women living in the picturesque town of Eastwick, New England.
-Yearning for excitement in their lives, each of the women desperately make a wish for “something to change”, in their daily lives.
-The following day, a mysterious and very secretive stranger named Darryl Van Horne arrives and begins courting each of the women in turns.
+Yearning for excitement in their lives, each of the women desperately make a wish for "something to change", in their daily lives.
+The following day, a mysterious and very secretive stranger named Darryl Van Horne arrives and begins courting each of the women in turn.
 Darryl eventually informs the women about their 'witch' talents and encourages them to explore their unique abilities.
 However, as the series progresses, the three unlikely friends begin to worry about Darryl's ultimate intentions.